nokotamustang/OpenGL_and_Vulkan_3D/README.md

     - **_Recommended_** Use the `.bat` files that I have created in my projects for building, compiling, and running the application:

         So with a terminal run `build release` to create the Cmake build and then `compile release` to compile the executable.
+If you changed where `external` is you need to modify the `build.bat` script to point where you have it relative to your `CmakeLists.txt`.

         If you want to use ninja then use `build release ninja` and `compile release ninja`.